HIV can look different in each person. Not everyone will have the same set of symptoms, and some may not have any signs for a long time.

 - Lower back, abdomen, or groin pain

-If you have been exposed to HIV, there are other symptoms that aren't exclusive to men but are important to keep an eye on.
+There are other symptoms that aren't exclusive to men but are important to keep an eye on.

 Early HIV Symptoms